China's Didi plans Hong Kong 'listing by introduction', picks banks -sources - NewsBreak

 Unlike typical IPOs, companies listing stock by introduction in Hong Kong raise no capital and issue no new shares.
 The mechanism was popular among companies in the past looking to build a brand in Hong Kong and the rest of Greater China.

-Didi has picked Goldman Sachs, China Merchants Bank International (CMBI), and China Construction Bank International (CCBI) to manage the Hong Kong listing process, said the people.
+Didi has picked Goldman Sachs (GS.N), China Merchants Bank International (CMBI), and China Construction Bank International (CCBI) to manage the Hong Kong listing process, said the people.

 Goldman declined to comment, while CMBI, and CCBI did not immediately respond to request for comment.